COVID-19 pandemic in Saudi Arabia: Economic measures

 On 10 May 2020, Saudi Arabia announced suspension of the 1000 riyals/month cost-of-living allowance from 1 June, and an increase in the value-added tax from 5% to 15% from 1 July.
 The Kingdom will also cut spending by 100 billion riyals (US$26,600,000,000).
 The measures are due to a budget deficit of US$9,000,000,000 in the first quarter of 2020, decline in oil prices, and the economic effects of the pandemic.

-Official data reported on 30 September 2020 by Reuters showed that Saudi Arabia's economy declined by 7% in both Oil and non-oil sector in the second quarter following coronavirus pandemic.
-General Authority for Statistics said "The private sector and the government sector recorded a negative growth rate of 10.1% and 3.5%, respectively."
+Official data reported on 30 September 2020 by Reuters showed that Saudi Arabia's economy declined by 7% in both the oil and non-oil sectors in the second quarter following the coronavirus pandemic.
+The General Authority for Statistics also said "The private sector and the government sector recorded a negative growth rate of 10.1% and 3.5%, respectively."
 Unemployment in the Kingdom also reportedly hit a record high, i.e. 15.4%.
 According to analysts, recovering from such a hit might be more difficult due to budget constraints as a result of declining oil prices.

 At the start of the pandemic, oil prices decreased to below $20 a barrel in April after Saudi Arabia entered an oil price war.
 While a truce among the world's top oil producers has pushed the price of oil up to $40 a barrel, this figure is still almost half the price of oil per barrel at the start of 2020.
 Furthermore, oil prices are significantly lower than the $76 a barrel the International Monetary Fund (IMF) says Saudi Arabia requires in order to balance its budget this year.
 The kingdom obtains more than three-quarters of its earnings from oil.
 The IMF expects the Saudi economy to contract by about 7 percent this year and increase growth by 3.1 percent in 2021.